tstohn/ESGI.documentation/_docs/software-overview.md

 # Software Overview

-ESGI is a debarcoding tool for single cell data consisting of two components: **demultiplex** and **count**.
-Demultiplex assigns reads to their barcode encoded cell and feature of origin and count is used to generate the final single-cell feature count matrix.
-These tools can be runned separately or together as **ESGI**.
+ESGI is a debarcoding tool for single-cell sequencing data consisting of two components: **demultiplex** and **count**.
+These tools can be runned separately or together as **ESGI** to generate a single-cell feature count matrix.

 ## Demultiplex
-Demultiplex is used to identify generic barcodes within sequencing reads and assigns each read to its corresponding category - such as individual cells or modality specific features.
-As input is requires a file specifying the barcode structure, consisting of multiple barcode patterns, and the number of mismatches allowed for per pattern.
-The tool also allows for demultiplexing of RNA sequencing reads, which are passed to the **STAR** alignment tool, after which **annotatte** appends STAR-derived genomic-information to the output.
+Demultiplex assigns reads to their barcode-encoded cell and feature of origin.
+It supports a wide range of barcode designs within the same experiment, including insertions, deletions, substitutions, and barcodes of varying lengths or modality-specific patterns.
+If the barcode sequences contain DNA or RNA, **ESGI** calls the **STAR** aligner to map reads to a reference genome, and then uses **annotate** to add STAR-derived genomic-information to the output.
+For generic barcode sequences that encode cell and feature identifiers, you must specify the barcode structure.
+This structure consists of positional barcode patterns, including information on the number of mismatches allowed for per pattern.

 ### Generic barcode sequences:
 To demultiplex generic barcode sequences, you need the following input files:
 - **input (fastq.gz):** single-end or forward read FASTQ file
 - **reverse (fastq.gz):** reverse read FASTQ file
 - **bardcodePatternsFile (.txt):** A text file describing the barcode- structure of your reads.
 It uses bracket-enclodes sequence substrings to define where barcodes appear in the read.
 Each bracket contains a comma separated list of possible barcodes for that position, and these barcodes may vary in length.
-- **mismatchfile (.txt):** A text file specifying the number of allowed mismatches for each bracket-enclosed substring.
-Provide a comma-separated list of integers, one for each substring in the barcode pattern.
+- **mismatchfile (.txt):** A comma-separated list of integers, one for each substring in the barcode pattern, specifying the number of mismatches allowed for in each bracket-enclosed substring.

-Example with an architecture of six sequence substrings:
+Example with an barcode structure consisting of four sequence patterns:
 ```
-# Six sequence patterns, each consisting of a list of barcodes
-[][-][][10X][][]
+# Barcode Patterns
+[BC1.txt][10X][AGCTCATCGAC][BC2.txt]
+|        |    └─── Constant barcode
-| |    └─── 10 random bases
+|        └─── Sequence of ten random bases
-| └─── separates forward and reverse reads
-└─── AAGGCA,GGCTG,CGTCC
+└─── List of possible sequences

 # Mismatchfile
-1,0,1,0,1,0
+1,0,1,2
 ```

 ### RNA-sequencing reads:

 ### Output:
+percentage of perfect, moderate and mismatches

 All files including failed lines and statistics will be saved to the output directory.

 Most important is the **A_PROTEIN.tsv** file containing the demultiplexed reads per category, so modality specific feature in a single cell.
 The first line contains the barcode structure, followed by all alignments from the FASTQ input file.
-This file is needed as input for **count**.
+This file is needed as input for

+**count**.

 ## Count
 Reads are sorted by cell and feature, and identical entries are collapsed to generate the final single-cell feature matrix.